Teeldinho/places/README.md

 ### Data Fetching with Custom Hooks

-Property data is fetched from Supabase using custom hooks (`useProperties` in `useProperties.ts` and the query in `property-queries.ts`).
+Property data is fetched from Supabase using custom hooks (`useProperties` hook and the query in `property-queries.ts`).
 This approach abstracts the data fetching logic from the components, making them more reusable and testable.
 It also allows for easy switching to a different data source in the future.
 The `getAllProperties` function uses the Supabase client to fetch data and then maps the DTO to the RTO using `mapPropertyDtoToRto`.

 ### Schema -> DTO -> RTO -> Mapper Function Flow